Techtonica/curriculum/professionalism/professionalism.md

      - Dress Professionally
           - No Profanity / insensitive language/images on clothes
-          - Pants should neither be tight not baggy and should not be ripped, regardless if they are in fashioin
+          - Pants should neither be tight not baggy and should not be ripped, regardless if they are in fashion
           - Clothes should be free from stains and wrinkles and having matching socks
           - Workout clothes and pajamas are not allowed
           - Guidelines for women
-              - Shirts can be sleeveless, but it should be fully cover bras and end below your pants' waistsband
+              - Shirts can be sleeveless, but it should be fully cover bras and end below your pants' waist band
               - Shorts should be as long as your fingertip when you stand with your arm straight down, Skirts shouldn't be shorter than few inches above your knees

      - Your Arrival at Workplace